piwai/ext4-mail-recovery/README.md

 To do this, you will need to define a specific signature with a SMTP header encoded in hex, so that foremost can look for this in the partition and tell you at which offset it saw the signature.
 The header is "Received:", which is a fairly common header that each MTA adds to the email when routing it.

-To encode it, use the code below:
+To encode the header in Hex format used by foremost, use the code below:

 ```
 $ python3 -q